microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ![Terminal displaying a script to extract video frames.](terminal-inline-chat.png)

 **Try this:** The next time you get an error in your terminal, look for the sparkle icon next to your prompt.
-Click on it to have GitHub Copilot fix, explain or even auto-correct the shell command for you.
+Select it to have GitHub Copilot fix, explain, or even auto-correct the shell command for you.

 ## No fear of commitment